Thant Myint-U: Life and education

 Thant Myint-U was born in New York City to Burmese parents.
 He grew up in Riverdale, Bronx at the home of his maternal grandfather, the then-Secretary-General of the United Nations U Thant.
 From 1971 to 1980, he studied at Riverdale Country School, a private college-preparatory day school in Bronx.
 He graduated from International School Bangkok in 1983.
 He has three sisters.

-Thant earned a B.A in government and economics from Harvard University, an MA in international relations and international economics from Johns Hopkins University, and his PhD in history from Cambridge University in 1996.
-From 1996 to 1999, he was a junior research fellow of Trinity College, Cambridge, where he taught history.
+Thant earned a B.A. in government and economics from Harvard University, an MA in international relations and international economics from Johns Hopkins University, and his PhD in history from Cambridge University in 1996.
+From 1996 to 1999, he was a Fellow of Trinity College, Cambridge, where he taught history.

 Career

 He served on three UN peacekeeping operations.
 He first served as a human rights officer from 1992 to 1993 at the UN Transitional Authority for Cambodia in Phnom Penh.
 In 1994, he was the spokesman for the UN Protection Force in the former Yugoslavia, based in Sarajevo.
 In 1996, he was a political adviser in the Office of the UN's Special Representative for Bosnia and Herzegovina.

 In 2000, he joined the UN Secretariat in New York.
 He worked first at the Office for the Coordination of Humanitarian Affairs, then at the United Nations Department of Political Affairs, and at the Policy Planning Unit as a chief in 2004.
 During this time, he was a member of the secretariat of the Secretary-General's Panel on Threats, Challenges and Change (High Level Threat Panel).
 From the late 2005 to early 2006, he was briefly a senior officer at the Executive Office of the Secretary-General.

 Aside from being chairman of the Yangon Heritage Trust, he was, from 2011 to 2015, a member of the National Economic and Social Advisory Council, special adviser to the Myanmar government for the peace process at the Myanmar Peace Centre, senior research fellow of the Myanmar Development Resources Institute, and member of the Fund Board of the (Myanmar) Livelihoods and Food Security Trust Fund.

 During a December 2019 book tour in the US, Thant expressed his forebodings about Myanmar's future.
 In an interview with Singapore's The Straits Times, Thant remarked that the threat of climate change made him pessimistic about the country's future.
 "I think whatever we think of the [Myanmar's] ledger in general, perhaps it comes to 50/50," he said.
 "When you add on what is almost certainly going to be the impact of global climate change on Burma, I think it's hard to be too optimistic right now."